Paraguay has an abundance of various locations favored by expats, from colonial cities to sandy beaches to the unspoiled rural countryside.

 Set in amongst the hills of central Paraguay is the town of Villaricca.

-Columned houses line the streets and up on the hilltop above the town sits its fine cathedral.
+Columned houses line the streets, and up on the hilltop above the town sits its fine cathedral.

 Its hillside location and wooded surroundings keep temperatures a little fresher in Villaricca than in the lowlands that cover much of Paraguay.
 This helps to give the residents of the town the highest standard of living in the country.

 Also aiding the quality of life is the long-standing cultural history of the town.
-It has long been a university town and a centre of learning.
+It has long been a university town and a center of learning.
 More figures in the history of Paraguayan arts and thinking have come from Villaricca than anywhere else outside Asunción.

-There are beautiful woods around Villaricca interrupted by the large sugar cane plantations.
+There are beautiful woods around Villaricca, interrupted by the large sugar cane plantations.
 The best forest areas are in the Ybyturuzu mountain range that rises behind the town.
-This is an excellent walking country and if you are fond of hiking, you can enjoy paths leading through the trees to viewpoints and hidden waterfalls.
+This is an excellent walking country, and if you are fond of hiking, you can enjoy paths leading through the trees to viewpoints and hidden waterfalls.

 Villaricca is a very pleasant place in which to live.
 It’s especially good for retirement as it is a place with a long-established expat community that is used to welcoming newcomers from overseas.
 Those younger will find Villaricca a suitable place to start a business either in catering in the town or in agriculture in the surrounding countryside whilst enjoying the hillside walks.

 Caacupe – a countryside living close to amenities